Hawii02/Farmart_Frontend/README.md

       Transparent Transactions:
 By Leveraging technology to streamline the livestock trade,FarmArt aims to empower farmers,offer better  prices to buyers and foster a more sustainable and transparent agricultural sector in Kenya.

+####   CHALLENGED  FACED

+Time Constraint :
+   Working under tight project deadlines imposed by academic requirements and completion  timelines, which added pressure to deliver a fully functional product within a limited time frame.
+Learning Curve:
+  Overcoming the steep learning curve associated with developing a comprehensive e-commerce platform, which involved self-study, online courses, and seeking advice from experienced developers.
+Optimizing Performance:
+  Ensuring the platform could handle a growing number of users and transactions without compromising performance, requiring knowledge of scalable architecture and performance optimization techniques.
+Git Merge Collaboration:
+  Regularly managing and resolving merge conflicts in Git, which required careful coordination, frequent communication, and meticulous attention to code integration processes.

+#####FUTURE   IMPROVEMENTS